Get Personal Loan Rates

 You may find using a 401(k) loan or withdrawal is the better of two evils if you’re at risk of defaulting on a private student loan debt, owe a large amount of money to the IRS, your credit card interest is extremely high, or are at risk of bankruptcy or foreclosure.

-If you have good credit, however, you may be better off with a traditional personal loan than touching your retirement fund.
+- Consider a personal loan: If you have good credit, you may be better off with a traditional personal loan than touching your retirement fund.
 This type of loan doesn’t require collateral and can come with competitive rates depending on your credit score and other factors.
-You can learn more about personal loans here.
+You can use it to cover the cost of an emergency or refinance your existing debt for a lower interest rate.